dwave-examples/airline-hubs/README.md

 optimize and find feasible solutions.

-The goal for this problem is to minimize costs for the airline, while providing transporation for all city pairs in demand by passengers.
+The goal for this problem is to minimize costs for the airline, while providing transportation for all city pairs in demand by passengers.

 ## Running the Demo